music and song connecting the past with the present

 Renaissance music from Britain and Europe for two lutes, with Sarah Doig.

-Hexachordia’s lutenist, Tony Scheuregger, also offers two recital programmes for more intimate concerts
+Hexachordia’s lutenist, Tony Scheuregger, also offers three recital programmes for more intimate concerts

 Puddings and Pies